MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 <small>I'm [<span style="color:darkblue">**actively looking for undergraduate students**</span>](https://urop.hkust.edu.hk/projects/reasoning-large-foundation-models) who are interested in collaborating
 with me in the field of **NLP (Knowledge-enhanced LLM for Reasoning) and Multi-modality (Large Vision-Language Model's Reasoning and Application)** to pursue publications.
 Looking for individuals who are **self-motivated, academically** **strong, and possess excellent coding abilities**.
-If you meet these criteria and are interested in working with me, please apply by emailing me with your CV and unofficial transcript.</small>
+Due to limited bandwidth, please first apply by emailing me with your CV and unofficial transcript.</small>

-This webpage is last updated on **2024/4/6**.
+This webpage is last updated on **2024/4/23**.

 ## Research Interest